 But your insurer doesn't care about the balance of your loan.
 Your total-loss insurance payout will be for your car's ACV only.
 If you owe more money on your loan than your insurance settlement, you are still responsible for paying the difference.
 Most insurers offer "gap" coverage, which pays the difference between your car's AVC and your loan balance.

-Most states require drivers and car owners to have some form of liability insurance or proof of financial responsibility to driver or register a car.
+Most states require drivers and car owners to have some form of liability insurance or proof of financial responsibility to drive or register a car.
 Liability coverage pays for other people's injuries and property damage when you are legally responsible (liable) for an accident.

 Collision coverage is optional coverage that pays for damage to your car—minus your deductible—no matter who is at fault for the accident.
 If you total your car in an accident that you caused without collision coverage, you have to pay out of pocket to replace your totaled car.